oldmartijntje/GameingGrounds_Sandbox/docs/index.md

 - [Modrinth](https://modrinth.com/project/gameinggrounds-sandbox)

 This wiki is made with [obsidian](https://obsidian.md/), for complete browsing experience, we advice to browse it with this app.

+it'll do for now, and if this mod gets big or attracts people I'll just move it to a seperate repo with my [obsidian hosting framework](https://quartz.jzhao.xyz/).